On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Latent Dirichlet Allocation

 \subsection{Implementation}

-The snapshot–motif distribution $b^k$ and the motif-cell distribution $\psi_n$ are determined from the observed snapshots $\Phi_k(\xx)$ and constitute $N_T$ and $N_C$-dimensional categorical distributions.
-Finding the distributions $b^k$ and $\psi_n$ that are most compatible with the observations constitutes an inference problem.
+The snapshot–motif distribution $b_n$ and the motif-cell distribution $\psi_n$ are determined from the observed snapshots $\q(\xx)$ and constitute $N_T$ and $N_C$-dimensional categorical distributions.
+Finding the distributions $b^m$ and $\psi_n$ that are most compatible with the observations constitutes an inference problem.
 The problem can be solved either with a Markov chain Monte-Carlo (known as MCMC) algorithm such as Gibbs sampling \citep{kn:griffiths02}, or by a variational approach \citep{kn:blei03}, which aims to minimize the Kullback–Leibler divergence between the true posterior and its variational approximation.
 In both cases, the computational complexity of the problem of the order of $(N_C N_S N_T )$.

 The solution {\it a priori} depends on the number of motifs $N_T$ as well as on the values of the Dirichlet parameters $\underline{\alpha}$ and $\underline{\eta}$.
 Special attention was therefore given to establish the robustness of the results reported here.
-Non-informative default values were used for the Dirichlet parameters i.e. the prior distributions were taken with symmetric parameters equal to $\forall n, \alpha_n=1/N_T$ and $\forall l, \eta_l=1/N_C$.
+Non-informative default values were used for the Dirichlet parameters i.e. the prior distributions were taken with symmetric parameters equal to $\forall n, \alpha_n=1/N_T$ and $\forall l, \eta_l=1/N_T$.
 Practical implementation was performed in Python using gensim \citep{rehurek2011gensim}.
 No significant change was observed in the results when the value of the quantization $s$ was high enough (however it had to be kept reasonably low in order to limit the computational time).
-Although multiple tests were carried out for varying values of $s \in [40,600]$, all results reported in this paper were obtained with $s = 600$.
+Although multiple tests were carried out for varying values of $s \in [40,600]$, all results reported in this paper were obtained with $s = 600$ for the heat flux.
+Values of $s=40$ and $s=50$ were respectively used for the temperature fluctuations and for the kinetic energy.
 Analyses were also performed for varying numbers of motifs $N_T$, ranging from 50 to 400.